 You will undertake two school placements during your training and these will be at two of our excellent alliance schools.

-UCL Institute of Education (IOE) is a global leader in teacher education.
+UCL IOE is a global leader in teacher education.
 Their programmes are recognised by Ofsted as “outstanding” in every criterion across Primary and Secondary Education.
-All UCL School Direct students have full access to UCL student support services/facilities.
+All school direct trainees have full access to UCL student support services/facilities.

-This programme follows the same structure as the PGCE route and awards the PGCE and QTS.
-The only difference is students apply directly via UCAS to the school or alliance.
+The school direct programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
+The only difference is students apply directly to the NRTA via the DfE ‘Apply’ service.
 Candidates will still attend the same university lectures.

 Click here to see full details of the Biology course